-Late assignments are not accepted, unless you have a verified medical/family situation and have made arrangements with me within a reasonable timeframe.
+I do not accept late assignments, unless you have a verified medical/family situation and have made arrangements with me within a reasonable timeframe.
 Please do not create an uncomfortable situation by asking for special consideration.
-If you have a medical/family situation, please speak to me as soon as possible.
+It is important to yourself enough time for any necessary troubleshooting, as submission portals close promptly at the deadline.